Gaza-bound Flotilla prepares for possible Israeli interception

 Italian activist Tony La Piccirella said the flotilla would soon enter the designated interception zone.
 He also criticised recent peace proposals, describing them as “a proposal for total surrender and the sale of Palestinian territory.”

-The flotilla comprises around 50 ships carrying over 500 activists.
+The flotilla comprises around 50 ships carrying more than 500 activists.
 Its stated goal is to provide humanitarian aid, including medical supplies, to Gaza, which has been under an Israeli blockade.

 Tags